Au2mater/MyGPTs/README.md

 ## Features
 __Assistants__
-- Create and edit your own GPT Chat Assistants
+- Allow anyone to create and edit their own GPT Chat Assistants
 - Add documents and websites to the assistant's knowledge base.
+- No coding required

 __Models__
 <br>APIs currently supported: